ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

    * - ``DomainTools``
      - DomainTools
      - Available for Host Indicators only
+   * - ``Farsight``
+     - Farsight Security
+     - Available for Address and Host Indicators only
    * - ``Shodan``
      - Shodan
      - Available for Address Indicators only